Hirohito: Evidence against wartime culpability

-Documents that suggest limited wartime responsibility
+British government assessment of Hirohito

 The declassified January 1989 British government assessment of Hirohito describes him as "too weak to alter the course of events" and Hirohito was "powerless" and comparisons with Hitler are "ridiculously wide off the mark."
 Hirohito's power was limited by ministers and the military and if he asserted his views too much he would have been replaced by another member of the royal family.